72Anju/document/generate_url.rst

 - **images**:
     - *Type*: List of Image Objects
-    - *Description*: List of images to generate URLs for.
+    - *Description*: List of all images to generate URLs for.

 **Image Object Details**: